Blog

 TPN

-Total parenteral nutrition (TPN) is a nutritional support method used to administer essential nutrients intravenously directly into a patient’s bloodstream rather than into the gastrointestinal tract.
-TPN solution includes nutrients like sugar, minerals, proteins, carbohydrates, lipids, vitamins, and electrolytes.
+Total parenteral nutrition (TPN) is a nutritional support method that delivers essential nutrients intravenously into a patient’s bloodstream rather than through the gastrointestinal tract.
+TPN solution includes nutrients like glucose, minerals, proteins, carbohydrates, lipids, vitamins, and electrolytes.
 This method is also known as IV or intravenous nutrition feeding.
-It is the most recommended method for those patients who cannot eat due to their medical conditions.
-This includes:
+It is commonly used for patients who cannot eat due to their medical conditions.
+Common indications include:

 • Intestinal obstruction

-• Infants with immature gastrointestinal tracts or congenital gastrointestinal malformation
+• Infants with immature gastrointestinal tracts or congenital gastrointestinal malformations

 • Chronic diarrhea or vomiting